Adidas: Post-Tapie era

-In 1994, combined with FIFA Youth Group, SOS Children's Villages became the main beneficiary.
+In 1994, Addidas partnered with FIFA Youth Group, which raised funds for SOS Children's Villages, a charity for orphaned children which became Addida’s main charitable beneficiary.

 In 1997, Adidas AG acquired the Salomon Group who specialized in ski wear, and its official corporate name was changed to Adidas-Salomon AG.
 With this acquisition Adidas also acquired the TaylorMade golf company and Maxfli, which allowed them to compete with Nike Golf.

 In 1998, Adidas sued the NCAA over their rules limiting the size and number of commercial logos on team uniforms and team clothing.
 Adidas withdrew the suit, and the two groups established guidelines as to what three-stripe designs would be considered uses of the Adidas trademark.

 As CEO of Adidas, Louis-Dreyfus quadrupled revenue to €5.84 billion ($7.5 billion) from 1993 through 2000.
 In 2000, he announced he would resign the following year, due to illness.

 In 2003, Adidas filed a lawsuit in a British court challenging Fitness World Trading's use of a two-stripe motif similar to Adidas's three stripes.
 The court ruled that despite the simplicity of the mark, Fitness Worlds use was infringing because the public could establish a link between that use and Adidas's mark.

 In September 2004, English fashion designer Stella McCartney launched a joint-venture line with Adidas, establishing a long-term partnership with the corporation.
 This line is a sports performance collection for women called "Adidas by Stella McCartney".

 On 3 May 2005, Adidas informed the public that they had sold their partner company Salomon Group for €485 million to Amer Sports of Finland.